PedroMoreira27/git-digital-course/README.md

-# Curso Digital Git/Versionamento
+# Curso Digital Git

-# Salvando as modificações no Git
+# Salvando as alterações no Git